Skip to content

 pnpm run build

-If you changed docs as well, run:
+If you changed documentation as well, also run:

 bash